Erick Rowan: All Elite Wrestling (2020, 2022)

 Following the death of his former WWE tag team partner Jon Huber (who performed as Luke Harper in WWE and Mr. Brodie Lee in All Elite Wrestling) on December 26, 2020, Ruud (as Erick Redbeard) appeared on the memorial AEW Dynamite episode "Brodie Lee Celebration of Life" on December 30, where he protected Dark Order members from being attacked by Wardlow during a six-man tag team match.
 After the match, he embraced the Dark Order, cried, and held up a sign that read: "Goodbye for now, my brother.
 See you down the road."
 Redbeard returned to AEW on the March 4, 2022 episode of AEW Rampage and aligned himself with Death Triangle (Pac and Penta Oscuro).
 The trio would team against House of Black (Malakai Black, Brody King, and Buddy Matthews) at Revolution's "Buy-In" pre-show event.
 The match would end with Redbeard getting pinned by Black.

-Return to WWE (2023–present)
+Return to WWE (2023–2026)

 On August 25, 2023, Ruud (as Erick Rowan) made a brief return in the start segment of SmackDown, which was a segment dedicated to his late friend Bray Wyatt, who died due to a heart attack the day before.
 In May 2024, it was reported that he had signed a contract with WWE and would be returning to the company.